realead/chainlib/README.md

   3. python sh module (https://amoffat.github.io/sh/)

 ## Motivation
-  This article is a great explaination how the linker works: http://eli.thegreenplace.net/2013/07/09/library-order-in-static-linking
+  This article is a great explanation how the linker works: http://eli.thegreenplace.net/2013/07/09/library-order-in-static-linking

   From this explanation follows, that the running time for the linking of a library is `O(n^2)` with `n` number of object files in this library.
 The important passage is this one: